willfurnass/sheffield_hpc/stanagepilot/stanage-connecting-ssh.rst

     SHA256:4HdvK3C1KDm+JG1TzxQKxezMz5ojEORynHUqF9tQfoI (ECDSA)
     SHA256:aaTv+0TEc0nj7WR2ZuBYWFDD+QqzOKJpMjEFKBx6pQU (ED25519)

-Your terminal will show one of these fingerprints by default.
+Your SSH client will show one of these fingerprints by default.
 If any one of these fingerprints matches you should continue.

 .. warning::